Sounds like an Adult ESL Instructional Grouping Strategy

 Gabo

 This is a re-do.
 I already posted a digital iPad drawing done in Paper 53 of Gabriel García Márquez, click here to see that post if you’re so inclined, but I felt like doing another in Sketch Club for the hell of it.
-Click therethere to see the translation, if need be.
+Click there to see the translation, if need be.

 Miscellaneous Western PA Pilgrimage: Front End